In this article...

 20. How do I choose a bankruptcy attorney?

 It is important that you feel comfortable with your lawyer.
-You want someone who can give you specialized service rather than treat you like a number.
+You want someone who can give you focused service rather than treat you like a number.
 You also want an attorney with experience in other areas of consumer protection law—that lawyer can likely provide more comprehensive advice.

 Please contact us for a paid consultation to determine if bankruptcy is right for you.